This post contains affiliate links.

 Instructions

 - Egg Mixture: Add eggs, milk, sugar, and vanilla extract to a large Ziploc bag.
-Seal shut and squish or shake it around the evenly mix everything.
+Seal shut and squish or shake it around evenly and mix everything.

 - Soak Bread: Working one at a time, add a slice of bread to the bag and let it soak up the egg mixture.